karellopez/docker_workshop_template/workshop/metrics.md

 ## Raw Information

 The following information is not directly visible in this report, but it's important to understand it.
 MEG QC extracts the data as an MNE Raw class object.
-The Raw object includes metadata such as the channels' details, distinguising among Gradiometers and Magnetometers (more on that later), EOG and ECG channel, sampling frequency, filters applied, and so on.
+The Raw object includes metadata such as the channels' details, distinguising among Gradiometers and Magnetometers (more on that later), EOG and ECG channels, sampling frequency, filters applied, and so on.

 ![Raw Info](static/00)

 ## Sensors positions

 Almost every report starts with this visual representation of the spatial distribution of MEG sensors on the subject's head.
 The sensors are divided into eight color-coded groups representing different head regions.
-The same color-code will be used pretty often in the reports.
+The same color-code will be used pretty often through the reports.
 Every sensor dot has 3 different identifiers:
-- 1 Magnetometer: names end with '1' like 'MEG1011'.
-They measure the magnetic field directly, providing data on its strength and direction.
+- 1 Magnetometer: They measure the magnetic field directly, providing data on its strength and direction.
 They are more sensitive to distant source, so they are more vulnerable to external magnetic noise.
+Their lables end with '1' like 'MEG1011'.
-- 2 Gradiometers: names end with '2' and '3' like 'MEG0112' and 'MEG0113'.
-These sensors measure the gradient of the magentic field, so the difference between 2 measuremenets.
+- 2 Gradiometers: These sensors measure the gradient of the magentic field, so the difference between 2 measuremenets.
 It filters out environemntal noise.
+Their labels end with '2' and '3' like 'MEG0112' and 'MEG0113'.

 ![Sensor distribution](static/01)